Politicians -- Nevada

 Abstract Primarily political correspondence with Nevada Senator Pat McCarran.
 Some letters are accompanied by bills, receipts, and contractor's estimates relating to the Senator's property in and near Reno; or relevant newspaper clippings, memos, or minutes of meetings.

-Abstract William J. Raggio, a Republican, was Nevada's longest serving state senator, his tenure lasted from 1972 until his resignation in 2011.
+Overview William J. Raggio, a Republican, was Nevada's longest serving state senator, his tenure lasted from 1972 until his resignation in 2011.
 For most of his senatorial career Raggio was widely considered to be the unequaled master of the legislative process.
-He served as the Assistant District Attorney of Washoe County from 1952 to 1958, and later as the District Attorney from 1958-1970.
-During his time in the DA's office, he handled a number of high profile cases, including one with vice kingpin...
+He served as the Assistant District Attorney of Washoe County from 1952-1958, and later as the District Attorney from 1958-1970.
+During his time in the District Attorney's office, he handled a number of high profile cases, including one with...